chengmatt/Comprehensive-Exam-Notes/docs/01-Quinn-and-Deriso-1999.md

 1. Annual surplus production is the sum of yield and the change in biomass $ASP_t = Y_t + B_{t-1} - B_t$.

-1. In general, equilibrium surplus production models assume equilibrium conditions (duh), but are problematic, because stocks are never at equilibrium.
-Using non-equilibrium methods is generally the most appropriate, especially if you have some measure of effort over time.
+1. In general, equilibrium surplus production models assume no process or observation error and are problematic, because stocks are never at equilibrium, where catch = surplus production for that level of fishing effort, such that changes in catch are due to changes in density dependence to regulate the population back to an equilibrium.
+But this is almost never the case because changes in yield can be due to rapid changes in effort, which can lead to yield surpassing the point of maximum sustained yield.
+Using non-equilibrium methods (allowing for process error and observation error) is generally the most appropriate, especially if you have some measure of effort over time.

 ## Chapter 3 (Stock and Recruitment)